West Jersey and Seashore Railroad: Philadelphia Marlton and Medford Railroad

 This railroad was chartered on January 7, 1880, and incorporated in January 1880, and construction began in April 1880.

 Trains began operating from Haddonfield to Marlton by July 1881, and began service to Medford on October 11, 1881.
 In January 1885 it was operated by the Camden and Atlantic, and later as the Medford Branch of the West Jersey and Seashore Railroad.
 The last passenger train ran on September 24, 1927.
 The Medford Branch was officially taken out of service on November 2, 1931.

 The PM&M had stops at Haddonfield, Freeman, Orchard, Springdale, Locust Grove, Cropwell, Marlton, Elmwood Road, Melrose, and Medford.
 All except Haddonfield, Marlton, and Medford were flag stops.

 Delaware River Railroad

 The Delaware River Railroad (DRR) was incorporated on February 20, 1873, as the Delaware Shore Railroad to build a line from Woodbury to Penns Grove.
 The line was opened in July 1876, but declared bankruptcy in January 1879 and reincorporated as the DRR.
 On April 30, 1900, the WJ&S acquired the DRR.
 Conrail's Penns Grove Secondary operates along the right of way.

 Pennsylvania-Reading Seashore Lines

-On November 2, 1932, the PRR and Reading Company (RDG) merged their southern New Jersey railroad lines into one company, the Pennsylvania-Reading Seashore Lines (PRSL).
-Duplicative lines were abandoned as part of the consolidation.
-The PRR had a two-thirds ownership, and the RDG maintained one-third ownership.

-On July 15, 1933, the Atlantic City Railroad (a subsidy of the RDG) leased the WJ&S railroad and joined the PRSL.
+The Pennsylvania Railroad formally leased the West Jersey and Seashore Railroad on July 1, 1930.
+The Pennsylvania Railroad and Reading Company agreed on November 2, 1932, to merge their operations in southern New Jersey.
+The vehicle for this merger was the Atlantic City Railroad, a Reading subsidiary established in 1901.
+The company was renamed the Pennsylvania-Reading Seashore Lines (PRSL), effective July 15, 1933, with two-thirds Pennsylvania and one-third Reading ownership.
+The Pennsylvania then assigned the lease of the West Jersey and Seashore Railroad to the new company.
+The West Jersey and Seashore Railroad continued to exist as a non-operating subsidiary and its assets were conveyed to Conrail in 1976.